Cambodia: Largest cities

-Women

-Khmer women are traditionally expected to be modest, soft-spoken, well-mannered, industrious, act as the family's caregivers and caretakers and financial controllers, maintain their virginity until marriage, become faithful wives, and act as advisors to their husbands.
-The "light" walking and refinement of Cambodian women is further described as being "quiet in [...] movements that one cannot hear the sound of their silk skirt rustling".
-As financial controllers, the women of Cambodia can be identified as having household authority at the familial level.

 Languages

 The Khmer language is a member of the Mon–Khmer subfamily of the Austroasiatic language group.
-French, once the language of government in Indochina, is still spoken by many older Cambodians, and is also the language of instruction in some schools and universities that are funded by the government of France.
-There is also a Francophone newspaper and television channels.
+French, once the language of government in Indochina, is the language of instruction in some schools and universities that are funded by the government of France.
+There is a French-language newspaper and some TV channels are available in French.
 Cambodia is a member of La Francophonie.
-Cambodian French is sometimes used in government, particularly in court.
+Cambodian French, a remnant of the country's colonial past, is a dialect found in Cambodia and is sometimes used in government, particularly in court.
 Since 1993, there has been a growing use of English, which has been replacing French as the main foreign language.
-English is widely taught in several universities and there is also a significant press in that language, while street signs are now bilingual in Khmer and English.
+English is taught in universities and there is a press in that language, while street signs are bilingual in Khmer and English.
 Due to this shift, mostly English is now used in Cambodia's international relationships, and it has replaced French both on Cambodia's stamps and, since 2002, on Cambodian currency.

-The Khmer script is derived from the South Indian Pallava script.

 Religion

-Theravada Buddhism is the official religion of Cambodia, practised by more than 95 percent of the population with an estimated 4,392 monastery temples throughout the country.
-Cambodian Buddhism is deeply influenced by Hinduism and native animism.
+Theravada Buddhism is the official religion of Cambodia, practised by more than 95 per cent of the population with an estimated 4,392 monastery temples throughout the country.
+Islam is followed by about 2% of the population.
+There are three varieties of the religion.
+Two of which are practised by the Cham people; the third is practiced by the descendants of Malays, who have lived in the country for generations.

-The close interrelationship between spirits and the community, the efficacy of apotropaic and luck-attracting actions and charms, and the possibility of manipulating one's life through contact with spiritual entities such as the "baromey" spirits originates from the native folk religion.
-Hinduism has left little trace beyond the magical practices of Tantricism and a host of Hindu gods now assimilated into the spirit world (for example, the important neak ta spirit called Yeay Mao is the modern avatar of the Hindu goddess Kali).

-Mahayana Buddhism is the religion of the majority of Chinese and Vietnamese in Cambodia.
-Elements of other religious practices, such as the veneration of folk heroes and ancestors, Confucianism, and Taoism mix with Chinese Buddhism are also practised.

-Islam is followed by about 2% of the population and comes in three varieties, two practised by the Cham people and a third by the descendants of Malays, resident in the country for generations.
 Cambodia's Muslim population is reported to be 80% ethnic Cham.